specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

 In the [Microsoft 365 admin center](https://admin.microsoft.com), select **Copilot** > **Settings** > **Copilot in Teams meetings**.

-This feature is a shortcut to the [Microsoft Teams admin center](https://admin.teams.microsoft.com).
-You don't configure this feature in the Microsoft 365 admin center.
+This scenario is a shortcut to the [Microsoft Teams admin center](https://admin.teams.microsoft.com).
+You don't configure this scenario in the Microsoft 365 admin center.

 In the Teams admin center, you can manage how Copilot interacts with some Teams features, including meeting transcripts.